coq/ceps/text/008-typed-ltac.md

 We use the usual ML call-by-value reduction.

-Note that this is already a departure from standard Ltac which uses heuristic to decide when evaluating an expression, e.g.
+Note that this is already a departure from Ltac1 which uses heuristic to decide when evaluating an expression, e.g. the following do not evaluate the same way.

 ```
 foo (idtac; let x := 0 in bar)